-- 5.7 The school will meet with affected staff initially to discuss the proposed structure; relevant trade union representatives will be invited to attend.
-Trade union representatives will be given the opportunity to remain after the meeting to meet with their members separately, where at all possible. - 5.8 Staff will also be offered the opportunity to attend 'one to one meetings' to allow them the opportunity to discuss how the proposals may affect them personally.
-Should staff wish to have a one to one meeting with the Headteacher then they can be accompanied during the meeting via a recognised trade union representative or a work colleague who does not have a conflict of interest.
-HR would usually be invited to the one to one meeting to provide advice and support in relation to the process.
+5.7 The school will meet with affected staff initially to discuss the proposed structure; relevant trade union representatives will be invited to attend.
+Trade union representatives should be given the opportunity to remain after the meeting to meet with their members separately, where at all possible.

+5.8 Staff will also be offered the opportunity to attend a 'one to one meeting' with the Headteacher to allow them the opportunity to discuss how the proposals may affect them personally.
+Should staff wish to have an individual 'one-toone' meeting with the Headteacher then they can be accompanied during the meeting via a recognised trade union representative or a work colleague who does not have a conflict of interest.
+HR would usually be invited to the one-toone meeting to provide advice and support in relation to the process.